LamNgo1911/mealsync/README.md

     ```json
     {
       "success": true,
-      "data": ["tomato", "onion", "garlic", "chicken", "rice"]
+      "data": [
+        {
+          "name": "tomato",
+          "quantity": "2",
+          "unit": "pieces"
+        },
+        {
+          "name": "chicken",
+          "quantity": "200",
+          "unit": "grams"
         }
+      ]
+    }
     ```
   - **Auth**: Required
-  - **Description**: Upload a photo of ingredients to automatically detect what's in the image using AI vision
+  - **Description**: Upload a photo of ingredients to automatically detect what's in the image using AI vision.
+Returns ingredients with detected quantities and units.

 - **Detect Ingredients from Text**
   ```